OpenLiberty/open-liberty-operator/CONTRIBUTING.md

 ## Contributor License Agreement

 In order for us to merge any of your changes into Open Liberty Operator, you need to sign the Contributor License Agreement.
 When you open up a Pull Request for the first time, a bot will comment with a link to the CLA.
-You can review or sign the CLA now here https://cla-assistant.io/OpenLiberty/open-liberty-operator.
+You may also review and sign the CLA here: https://cla-assistant.io/OpenLiberty/open-liberty-operator prior to your Pull Request.
 You must verify your country has laws recognizing the use of legally binding e-Signatures, otherwise you must follow the hardcopy instructions [here](cla/open-liberty-cla-individual.pdf).

 ## Coding Standards